Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

   - With DPG 1.0, write a model Input("world!"), serialize to input write your own model to parse `{"received": "model"}`
   - With DPG 2.0, generate the convenience method to pass Input("world!") and read Product model with "received" to "model"

+### Resiliency_DevDriven_getRawPages

+- Endpoint: `get /resiliency/devdriven`

+Show that you can support protocol methods for a Paging operation.
+Confirm you can read a JSON `{"received": "raw"}` on page 2.

-### Resiliency_DevDriven_getPages
+### Resiliency_DevDriven_getModelPages

-- Endpoint: `get /resiliency/devdriven/customization/paging/{mode}`
+- Endpoint: `get /resiliency/devdriven`

 Show that you can support both protocol methods and convenience method for a Paging operation.
 This method requires to write 2 tests.

-- Test 1 is a call with "raw" and confirm you can read a JSON `{"received": "raw"}` on page 2.
-- Test 2 varies:
 - With DPG 1.0, iterate to page 2 and write your own model to parse `{"received": "model"}`
 - With DPG 2.0, generate the convenience method to read Product model with "received" to "model" on page 2

 ### Resiliency_DevDriven_lro

-- Endpoint: `put /resiliency/devdriven/customization/lro/{mode}`
+- Endpoint: `put /resiliency/devdriven/lro/{mode}`

 Show that you can support both protocol methods and convenience method for a LRO.
 This method requires to write 2 tests.